BetonQuest/BetonQuest/documentation/User-Documentation/Notification-Settings.md

 When BetonQuest fails to add a quest item to a player's inventory it will send `&e*&bYour inventory is full!&e*`.
 This message is defined in *messages.yml* along with other default plugin messages.
 You can redefine them to your liking.

-There is more to it then just the text though.
+The Notify System can do much more than just changing messages though:

 All notifications will be displayed using the ChatIO and without a sound by default.
 You need to use [notification categories](Notification-IO's-&-Categories.md#categories) to change this behaviour.
 These categories are pretty much just pre-defined [NotifyIO settings](Notification-IO's-&-Categories.md#notify-ios).